Cavalier King Charles Spaniel

 Caring Guide

-Here's where I need to be completely honest with you - Cavaliers are prone to several serious health conditions that potential owners must understand.
+Here's where we need to be completely honest with you - Cavaliers are prone to several serious health conditions that potential owners must understand.
 While they typically live 12-15 years, responsible ownership means being prepared for potential health challenges and associated veterinary costs.

 Feeding your Cavalier properly is crucial for maintaining their health, especially given their predisposition to heart and joint problems.
 These little dogs do best on high-quality, complete and balanced diets specifically formulated for small breeds - the smaller kibble size aids digestion and prevents choking.